 The notion of electrical insulator, as is evident, is made up of two words: insulator and electrical.
 To know what an electrical insulator is, therefore, we first need to know what these two terms refer to.

 An insulator is something that manages to isolate (it makes an element stand apart from others; or it prevents the passage of heat, sound or something else).
 Electric, meanwhile, is that linked to electricity: the physical property of matter that is related to the rejection or attraction between its components according to the presence of protons or electrons.
 By extension, the type of energy based on this property is called electricity.

-According to DigoPaul, an electrical insulator, in this way, is a material that prevents the passage of electricity.
+An electrical insulator, in this way, is a material that prevents the passage of electricity.
 This is possible since the material in question does not conduct electricity (it rejects the flow of the current).
 In an electrical insulator, loads have difficulty moving; in electrical conductors, on the other hand, said charges move with great ease.

 It is important to establish, entering more fully into the matter, that electrical insulators can be classified into two main groups:

 -Organics.
 These in turn are divided into natural and plastic or synthetic.
 The latter we can determine that they are classified into four groups: thermoplastics, hard plastics, cellulose plastics and elastomers.